 Whilst spiral staircases can be a useful feature where space is very limited, do bear in mind that they are often better as secondary staircases as they are hard to get large items such as furniture up and down.

-To ensure your staircase design meets all your needs, both from a visual point of view as well as a practical perspective, consider incorporating a couple of design features that might not always come as standard.
+To achieve your dream staircase design (one that meets your needs, both from a visual point of view as well as a practical perspective), consider some of these design features.

-Consider whether your new staircase could incorporate some storage, or whether some of its elements could feature glazing to increase the amount of natural light entering your layout, for example.
+Could your new staircase perhaps incorporate some storage?
+Would glazed balustrades increase the amount of natural light entering your layout?

 Staircases with storage are a great way to make the most of available space.
 Definitely one up from the understairs cupboard, this bespoke staircase by Bisca incorporates a run of cupboards made from solid wood, combined with a toughened low-iron glass balustrade and stainless steel rails.